talus-analytics-bus/talus-gatsby-starter/README.md

 6.  **Set up Git**

+    First, create a new empty repository for your project in Github.
+Make sure to copy the remote origin url (should be something like `https://github.com/talus-analytics-bus/awesome-repo-name.git`).

-    Execute the included `setup-repo.sh` script to initialize a git repo with the continuous integration and deployment branches configured to match the CCI config.
+    Then, execute the included `setup-repo.sh` script to initialize a git repo with the continuous integration and deployment branches configured to match the CCI config.
+When prompted for the `Github URL for remote origin:`, provide the remote origin url for your repo that you copied.

     ```shell
     ./setup-repo.sh